lorenzomarini96/microcal_classifier/README.md

 ## Train, test, validation sets

-The provided dataset contains 797 images of 60 $\times$ 60 pixels representing portions of mammogram either containing microcalcification clusters (label=1) or  normal breast tissue (label=0).
+The provided dataset contains 797 images of 60$\times$60 pixels representing portions of mammogram either containing microcalcification clusters (label=1) or  normal breast tissue (label=0).
 The available images are already partitioned in a train and a test samples, containing, respectively:

 | Sets      | Normal tissue | Microcalcification clusters|
 | --------- | ------------- | -------------------------- |